Gabe-Velasquez/Bootcamp-Portfolio/README.md

 If you are new to coding or need inspiration on how to showcase your work to people, feel free to use my portfolio as a guide.

 ## Credits
+Used www.fontawesome.com to retrieve social media icons listed in the contact me section.
 ## License
 Please refer to the LICENSE in the repo.